Texas-Robotics-Academy/markdown/in_person/programming_functions.md

 # Functions

-A **function** is a short program that is used as part of a larger program.
+A **function**: a short program that is used as part of a larger program.

 ## Defining a Function